StarlingXWeb/starlingx-website/src/pages/blog/starlingx-ptp-redundant-ptp-timing-clock-sources.md

 ---
 In the rapidly evolving telecommunications landscape, 5G stands as a beacon of innovation, promising unparalleled connectivity and transformative capabilities.
 With its potential to revolutionize industries ranging from healthcare to manufacturing, the rollout of 5G networks has accumulated immense attention and anticipation.
 Beneath the surface of this technology lies an indispensable element, the Precision Time Protocol (PTP).

-And as part of the constant effort to meet the evolving needs of telecommunications industry and to provide a more robust Precision Time Protocol (PTP) deployment, StarlingX 9.0 introduces the High Availability (HA) feature, providing a way to sync multiple Physical Hardware Clock (PHC) in a N+1 redundancy configuration.
+And as part of the constant effort to meet the evolving needs of the telecommunications industry and to provide a more robust PTP deployment, StarlingX 9.0 introduces the High Availability (HA) feature, providing a way to sync multiple Physical Hardware Clock (PHC) in a N+1 redundancy configuration.

 The feature allows, in a t-GM [Grandmaster](https://web.archive.org/web/20100527161310/http://ieee1588.nist.gov/terms.htm) application, multiple GPS clock sources connected, and in a t-BC [Boundary Clock](https://web.archive.org/web/20100527161310/http://ieee1588.nist.gov/terms.htm) application, multiple PTP sources connected to redundant NICs, providing protection against failures.